Baker family: Marguerite Baker

 Marguerite Baker is the wife of Jack and the mother of Lucas and Zoe.
-Marguerite was first shown in the various footage that was unveiled during 2016, including a clip featuring the scene where her family have the main protagonist Ethan Winters seated at the dinner table.
+Whilst her husband and son's powers are limited to regeneration and super-strength, Marguerite possesses the ability to control insects, to the point that multiple of them start to reside within her body.
+She was first shown in various footage that was unveiled during 2016, including a clip featuring the scene where her family have the main protagonist Ethan Winters seated at the dinner table.
 Marguerite was more prominently featured in the Lantern demo, following Mia, Ethan's wife.
 Like her other family members, she spouts a lot of profanity.
 Marguerite is depicted as preoccupied with preparing meals for her family and guests, although the food she serves under the influence of Eveline has an unappetizing appearance and of questionable hygiene or origin.

 During the story, she is seen pursuing Mia as she attempts to record information for Ethan's benefit.
 When Ethan first encounters her, she summons swarms of oversized insects to attack Ethan.
-Ethan would face Marguerite one more time at a nearby greenhouse, where she develops elongated, spindly limbs and a behavior akin to an insect queen.
-It is later revealed that Eveline had taken control of the Baker family after they took in her and Mia from a shipwreck, and before their infection, the Bakers were just an ordinary family.
+Ethan would face Marguerite one more time at a nearby greenhouse, where she mutates and develops elongated, spindly limbs, a mutated insect hive within her lower torso, and behavior akin to an insect queen.
+Despite this, Ethan is ultimately able to kill her, and she ends up calcifying and dying.